adrienfunel/tennis-tournament-simulator/README.md

 ```

 ### Logging
-The logging strategy is set up in `src/common/my_logger.py`.
-The logging level is INFO and contains all information
+The logging strategy is set up in `src\common\my_logger.py`.
+The logging level is **INFO** and contains all information
 about the service run and the games simulation.
 The logging module will create a new file in the project folder to write
 its logs.
 There are two handler: a file handler to write and store logs, and a stream handler to displays the logs
 during execution.

 ### Testing
-The unit testing is located in the `tests` folder.
-Install the requirements from `requirements-test.txt` before running the tests.
+The unit testing is located in the `tests\` folder.
+Install the requirements from `tests\requirements-test.txt` before running the tests.

 ## What's missing
-- A data layer to store the player's information
+- A data layer (PostgreSQL) to store the players' information
 - A front end
 - Include an additional feature to represent the advantage the player who serves get
 - Implement logic for generating a tournament for a number of players that is not a power of 2 (ex: 12 players)
-- Comprehensive unit testing
+- Improve the unit testing coverage
+- Expose simulator as a webservice?

 ## References: